lehigh-university-libraries/folio-oclc-holdings/README.md

 - `id_type_oclc` is UUID for the FOLIO "identifier type" corresponding to an OCLC number.
 Can be determined from a call to the FOLIO [Get /identifier-types](https://s3.amazonaws.com/foliodocs/api/mod-inventory-storage/p/identifier-type.html#identifier_types_get) API.

+- `instances_limit` defines the maximum number of updated instances that the FOLIO API should return.
+Set this to a number greater than your maximum number of potential updates per day.
+See [API documentation for limit parameter](https://s3.amazonaws.com/foliodocs/api/mod-inventory/p/inventory.html#inventory_instances_get) for the theoretical maximum of 2 billion.

 ### Oclc Section

 Properties to connect to the OCLC API.
 Both properties are **required**.